merenlab/merenlab.org/tutorials/long-read-analysis/index.md

 While it looks simple, there are multiple steps that are run in the background.
 Briefly, it counts and filters out erroneous k-mers and extends contigs using the "good k-mer".
 It then aligns the long reads with minimap2 to resolve repeats, and finally, runs a polishing step to correct sequencing errors.

+{:.notice}
+You should not run the commands displayed in these blue boxes.
+These commands are only here to illustrate the softwares used to generate the data provided for this tutorial.

 ```bash
 flye --nano-raw /path/to/your/long-reads/sample.fastq \
      --out-dir 01_ASSEMBLY_META \